Tip-directed Field-emission Assisted Nanofabrication (TFAN)

 To solve the precision problem, we will model the positioning system accurately and use nonlinear open-loop or feed-forward control techniques to achieve repeatable, high precision positioning.
 Also, we will automate the positioning system; hence keep the operator out of the loop.
 This will enable us to do fabrication in a faster and more reliable manner, without human error.
 Another advantage of the custom control system will be the flexibility, which will enable our research group to investigate the surface conditions and nano-scale fabrication with unlikely scenarios.
 We will also be utilizing AFM cantilevers as STM end-effectors in order to enable the possibility of parallel writing using a cantilever array, in the future to solve the speed issues.

-We have performed several experiments to show the feasibility of the writing procedure and seen that fabrication using the proposed principles is viable.
+Current Status: We have performed several experiments to show the feasibility of the writing procedure and seen that fabrication using the proposed principles is viable.

 We are currently building a custom control system for our STM to achieve flexibility.